-Tacoma Reads is a local community reading program that seeks to unite the community in dialogue around contemporary themes through reading a common text.
+Tacoma Reads is a city-wide reading program that seeks to unite the community in dialogue around contemporary themes through reading a common text.

-Three titles have been selected for the Tacoma Reads 2020 program:
+Three titles focused on the experiences of immigrants have been selected for Tacoma Reads:

 - Children of the Land by Marcelo Hernandez Castillo (main selection)